 The only category 1-4 Thompson Hotel, check out this Chicago property.

-Hot Tip: Category 4 Hyatt properties are great ways to get the most out of your annual free night certificate that comes with your Chase Hyatt Credit Card!
+Hot Tip: Category 4 Hyatt properties are great ways to get the most out of your annual free night certificate that comes with your Hyatt Credit Card!

 10. Andaz Peninsula Papagayo Resort (Category 5)